What do writers do? To be a screenwriter, all you have to do is write, and many people struggle with doing that consistently.

 Outline, Outline, Outline

 A lot of writers struggle in starting their screenplay because they don’t know where to go next.
-Before you open your screenwriting software, you should first outline your script, so you have a good sense of where you need to go.
+Before you open your screenwriting software, I recommend you first download this free story outline to plan out your key beats.
+Also popular, check out this free Save the Cat Beatsheet and movie synopsis template.

 Some professional screenwriters swear by outlining while others say it’s overrated.
 You don’t necessarily have to outline to create a good script, but if you’re having trouble knowing how to write every day, then it can be a good habit to implement.